Chickadees. Juncos. Woodpeckers….

 White-crowned Sparrows Some of these backyard favorites stay in the East Bay year-round, but most fly north to breed each summer and return in early fall.
 As temperatures rise, their breeding territory will be pushed further and further north, into a narrow strip near the Arctic.
 We may no longer see them in the Bay Area in the summer at all, and their numbers in winter may drop.

 Allen’s Hummingbird This orange-colored hummingbird is currently less common here than in Southern California.
-Warmer temperatures will eliminate 94 percent of its current winter range and push it north to the Central California coast and the Bay Area.
+Warmer temperatures will eliminate 94% of its current winter range and push it north to the Central California coast and the Bay Area.
 If we want climate-refugee species like Allen’s Hummingbird to survive, it’s critical that we provide adequate habitat—parks, backyards, and other natural spaces filled with native plants.

 Dark-eyed Junco These sparrow-sized birds are easily recognizable by their black hooded heads.
 Their winter range in the Bay Area will remain stable, but hotter temperatures will reduce their summer range throughout the continent by 52%.
 They may maintain summer populations along the cooler coasts of Marin and San Francisco, but most of the East Bay will become seasonally uninhabitable for them.